Clkwong3/byte-burst/README.md

 Here are some useful resources that can help you understand and work with the technologies used in this project:

-- [Medium Article: A Guide into Using Handlebars with Your Express.js Application](https://waelyasmina.medium.com/a-guide-into-using-handlebars-with-your-express-js-application-22b944443b65): This article provides a detailed guide on using Handlebars with Express.js, which was instrumental in implementing the project's view layer.
+- [Medium Article: A Guide into Using Handlebars with Your Express.js Application](https://waelyasmina.medium.com/a-guide-into-using-handlebars-with-your-express-js-application-22b944443b65): This article provides a detailed guide on uasing Handlebars with Express.js, which was instrumental in implementing the project's view layer.

 - [YUI Handlebars Documentation](https://yssl.org/lib/yui/docs/handlebars/index.html#template-syntax): This documentation is a valuable resource for understanding the Handlebars template syntax, which is used in this project for rendering views.